Newbies think that you can’t profit from trading sports unless you’ve got prior knowledge of things like horses form.

-Cold trading is dependant on money exchanged.
+Cold trading is dependent on money exchanged.
 Why?
 Because it has to be 100% the best source of information.
 I mean, what’s more reliable than somebody putting their money where their mouth is?
 If you can read what the money is doing, the market is basically telling you what the general public doesn’t know (and without punditry or spin).

 But how do you ‘spot the swell’?